 01 of 10

-We'll start by defining some terms.
 Beef is divided into large sections called primal cuts, which you can see in our beef cuts chart.
-These primal beef cuts, or "primals," are then broken down further into... subprimals, or "food-service cuts," and then sliced and chopped into individual steaks and other retail cuts.
+These primal beef cuts, or "primals," are then broken down further... into subprimals, or "food-service cuts."
+These are then sliced and chopped into individual steaks, roasts, and other retail cuts.

 A side of beef is literally one side of the beef carcass that is split through the backbone.
-Each side is then halved between the 12th and 13th ribs into sections called the forequarter and the hindquarter.
+Each side is then halved between the 12th and 13th ribs.
+These sections are called the forequarter (front of the cow) and the hindquarter (back of the cow).

 02 of 10